 However, there is more to the game than just the Rites.
 Between competitions the game takes on a visual novel style, allowing players to interact with their companions, and choose how to travel to certain objectives.
 Different paths will afford you different bonuses, such as foraging for valuable resources, mentoring specific companions to give them XP, or studying on your own to earn global bonuses.

 Your band of friends will also grow along the way, adding new people to talk to and new characters to use in the Rites.
-It’s a diverse and interesting group, not all of them get along well, most of them have interesting relationships and interactions with an opposing faction, and all are likable in their own ways.
+It’s a diverse and interesting group, not all of them get along well, most of them have interesting relationships and interactions with an opposing faction, and all are likeable in their own ways.
 Players should, however, be prepared to read if they wish to enjoy the game, as all of the voice-acting is in a fictional language and there is quite a bit of dialogue.
 As you learn to customize your party, it becomes apparent the sheer amount of writing within the game is, as it seems to account for an incredible number of different interactions and arrangements, offering unique tidbits and events no matter what path you walk down.

 On its surface, Pyre very much resembles its predecessors, featuring the artistic stylings of Jen Zee, musical arrangements by Darren Korb, and writing by Greg Kasavin.
-But it offers a superb level of creativity and craft that sets it apart, offering an incredibly unique experience that only a studio like Supergiant can create.
+But it offers a superb level of creativity and craft that sets it apart, offering an incredibly unique experience that only a studio-like Supergiant can create.